Jordyegh/game-gurus/README.md

 # game-gurus
-Building a boardgame for HRO
+Building a digital component for our board game; Napalm: The last survivors.